IC Characterization and PHY Tuning

-GRL’s has provided comprehensive characterization services for early silicon ranging from 28 Gb/s SERDES, to sub-gigahertz custom memory interfaces, to specialized analog ICs (AFE, A/D converters, etc).
+GRL provides comprehensive characterization services for early silicon ranging from 112 Gb/s PAM-4 (copper AND optical), to sub-gigahertz custom memory interfaces, to specialized analog and mixed signal ICs (AFE, ADC, DAC, sensors, etc).

 GRL serves as the industry’s Center of Excellence, and no other independent lab comes close to matching GRL’s capabilities in this area.

-GRL provides IC Stress (Characterization) Testing and Tuning Services from our labs in Silicon Valley, Taiwan, Japan, China, and India.
+GRL provides IC Characterization Testing and Tuning Services from our labs in Silicon Valley, Taiwan, Japan, China, and India.
 Contact GRL today to discuss how we can support your IC characterization and validation needs.

 GRL’s IC Characterization Center of Excellence